ARTERIES

 “I just had to embarrass myself.
+After the first song,

-each time I go outside to perform.”
+I found that busking became easier each time I stepped outside to perform.”

 WILLIAM